landingi/ui-kit/README.md

 #### CI

 Every push triggers CI pipeline.
-For more information please have a look at Projet UI-kit in the Buddy website or check `.buddy/ci.yml`
+For more information please have a look at Project UI-kit in the Buddy website or check `.buddy/ci.yml`

 #### CD

 In order to deploy you have to add `[deploy]` tag to your commit message, an example: `[FRONT-123][deploy]I am just a fancy commit message`.
 Once you push it, `Buddy` will execute the CI, CD and CD Docs pipelines.

-For more information please have a look at Projet UI-kit in the Buddy website or check `.buddy/*.yml`
+For more information please have a look at Project UI-kit in the Buddy website or check `.buddy/*.yml`

 ### Folder structure